Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 1. In the **Windows Azure Portal**, within **Virtual Machines** section, select the _SPImage1_ virtual machine you created in Task 1, and click **Connect**.

 1. Download the remote desktop client.
-Click **Open** and log on using the Administrator's credentials you defined when creating the virtual machine.
+Click **Open** and log on using the credentials you defined when creating the virtual machine.

 1. Now, you need to download and install **SharePoint 2010**.
 In order to enable downloads from Internet Explorer you will need to update **Internet Explorer Enhanced Security Configuration**.
 In the virtual machine, open **Server Manager** from **Start | All Programs | Administrative Tools**.